sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 Choose a percentage of your contact list that will participate in the A/B test.
 Each variation of the email will be sent to the same number of contacts within the participating portion of your list.

 <call-out>
 The size of your sample can be up to 100% of your contact list.
 This may be helpful in the event that you would like to run two tests, send each test to a portion of your list, and manually select a winner.
 </call-out>

 ## Determine the Winning Criteria for the A/B Test

+Twilio SendGrid can automatically select the winner of a test based on either the open rate or click rate.
+You can also manually select a winner when neither of the automatic selections suite your needs.

-- **Open Rate**
+- **Unique Open Rate**

   Twilio SendGrid automatically selects the winning variation based on how many recipients [open]({{root_url}}/glossary/opens/) your email.

-- **Click Rate**
+- **Unique Click Rate**

   Twilio SendGrid automatically selects the winning version based on how many recipients [click]({{root_url}}/glossary/clicks/) links and engage with the content in your email.

-## Manually selecting a winner
+- **Manual**

+  You can evaluate the performance of all variants following the A/B test duration and manually choose a winner based on each variant's performance across multiple metrics.

 ## Set the A/B Test Duration